“The LG ThinQ V60 5G has a massive battery and unique dual screen case, but poor software and mediocre design holds it back.”

 Just one problem.
 The phone it’s building off of — the LG V50 ThinQ — was average, at best.

 That’s not to say that the new LG V60 ThinQ is a bad phone.
 With a Qualcomm Snapdragon 865 processor, 8GB of RAM, and Android 10 out of the box, the device has a lot going for it.
-However, given its $800 price tag, or $900 with the Dual Screen accessory, it struggles to stand out from the many stellar flagship phones you can
+However, given its $800 price tag, or $900 with the Dual Screen accessory, it struggles to stand out from many of the best smartphones you can buy today.

 The LG V50 offered an iterative design refresh compared to 2018’s LG V40, so you would expect the newer LG V60 to modernize things a little.
 Thankfully, it does.